Skip to main content

 Be flexible during exams

-Parents need to be flexible around exam time.
+Parents need to be calm around exam time.
 When your child is revising all day, do not worry about untidy bedrooms.
 You should not be hard on them for household jobs that are not done.

 Staying calm yourself can help.
 Remember, exams do not last forever.